nevergofull/A/README.md

 This was the code behind http://www.voat.co.  and will now become the code behind voat2 (secret name!)

 ### Description
 Voat2 is a media aggregator and community platform developed in C# ASP.NET MVC 5.
+Voat2's purpose is to be a place for all to speak freely, uncensored, un self-censored, unrestricted, to never limit, punish, restrict, nor censor speech; to uphold the human right to freely self express.

 ### Dependencies and attributions
-Voat2 uses SQL server and .NET framework 4.5.
+Voat2 uses SQL server and .NET framework 4.5. - - for now.

-The following 3rd party libraries/extensions are used:
+The following 3rd party libraries/extensions are used, for now:

 - Markdowndeep (http://www.toptensoftware.com/markdowndeep)
 - Entity Framework (https://entityframework.codeplex.com)